adlnet/xAPI-Spec/xAPI.md

 * The LRS SHOULD* be configurable not to reject any requests from a particular set of credentials on the basis of permissions.
 This set of credentials SHOULD* be used for conformance testing but MAY be deleted/deactivated on live systems.

-* The LRS MUST be configurable to accept Attachments, Statements or Documents of any reasonable size (see above).
+* The LRS MUST be configurable to accept Attachments, Statements or documents of any reasonable size (see above).

 * The LRS MUST be configurable to accept requests at any reasonable rate.